 Amusement Parks around the World have announced closures due to COVID-19, the Coronavirus Disease 2019.
-Here are US-based major theme park announcements and reopening dates as of late March 2020.
+Here are US-based major theme park announcements and reopening dates as of April 2020.
 The situation will be continuously monitored and parks will continue to make adjustments based on Government, State, and County regulations.

 Universal Studios USA Resorts: